brajeshwar/brajeshwar.github.io/_posts/2011/2011-06-27-web-browser-battle-royale-turns-dirty.md

----
-layout: post
-title: Web Browser Battle Royale turns Dirty
+# Web Browser Battle Royale turns Dirty
----

 The all-out web browser brawl has competitors throwing dirty punches in a below-the-belt free-for-all fight for market share.